What countries have Free Trade Agreements with Australia?

 - Peru – Australia (PAFTA)

-Diplomatic FTA negotiations are currently underway with India, the United Kingdom and the European Union.
+Diplomatic FTA negotiations are currently underway with India, and the European Union.

 Free Trade Agreements can be complex so for specific advice concerning your own circumstances please contact a member of our Tariff Consulting team.